top of page

 You do not need a perfect home office.
 You only need small, thoughtful adjustments that remove friction and reduce the everyday temptations that pull you off track.
 When your environment supports your goals, you stop relying on willpower alone and start leaning on structure.

-If you want a behaviour to stick, reward it.
+If you want a behavior to stick, reward it.
 Human beings respond very strongly to reinforcement.
-When you acknowledge progress, even tiny progress, you signal to your brain that the behaviour is worth repeating.
-It builds a sense of “I can do this,” which is exactly what you need when you are trying to change habits or move in a new direction.
+When you acknowledge progress, even tiny progress, you signal to your brain that the behavior is worth repeating.
+It builds a sense of “I can do this,” which is exactly what you need when trying to change habits or move in a new direction.

 There are many simple ways to reinforce your consistency.